 6. Chicha Morada

-Chicha Morada is a very famous Peruvian drink made of purple corn.
+Number 6 on the list of typical Peruvian drinks is Chicha Morada is a very famous beverage made of purple corn.
 The purple corn has its origin from Peru and this was already consumed by the Incas.

 In addition, Chicha Morada has numerous health benefits such as Lowering blood pressure or reducing heart disease.
 This non-alcoholic beverage is made out of cooked purple corn with pineapple, cinnamon, sugar and clove.